Ryan Fisher, Ph.D.

 About Ryan Fisher

-Ryan Fisher, associate professor of Music Education, is in his fifth year at the University of Memphis and recently served as the music education coordinator and associate director of Choral Activities in the Rudi E. Scheidt School of Music.
+Ryan Fisher, professor of music education, is in his eighth year at the University of Memphis and recently served as the music education coordinator and associate director of Choral Activities in the Rudi E. Scheidt School of Music.

 He also served as the president-elect of the Arkansas Music Educators Association and was a member of the National Association for Music Education-Choral Council.
 He currently serves on the Tennessee Music Education Association state board, Tennessee American Choral Directors Association state board, and the Update: Applications of Research in Music Education editorial committee.
 Dr. Fisher is an active choral clinician and researcher.
 He earned a BME from Lee University, an MM in choral conducting and a PhD in music education from the University of North Texas.
 In 2016, he was named the Lee University School of Music Distinguished Alumnus of the Year.